YuxuanZhao23/yuxuanzhao23.github.io/_projects/OS.md

 We have revamped the classic Option Summary Page.
 The new version features a responsive layout, real-time streaming quotes, and an elegant design.

+- I enhanced the option summary grid using AG-Grid, boosting user productivity by 25%
-- I led the epic of chart enhancement end-to-end as a Subject Matter Expert, including timeline projection, KPI selection, feature toggles, and coordinating cross-functional teams.
+- I led the design and implementation of GraphQL schema and resolvers
-- I collaborated with accessibility researchers to resolve cross-browser behaviors with CAT.
+- I created Schematic rules to automatically generate or modify code templates and layouts